data-center-bgp/scripts/import csv to postgres/readme.md

-# CSV to PostgreSQL Importer
+# Spreadsheet CSV Link to PostgreSQL Importer

 This script imports data from a CSV file into a PostgreSQL database.